-If your twin turbo N54/N55 engine is hard to start, is experiencing cylinder misfires, idling rough, and(or) is in “limp mode”, you most likely need a BMW high pressure fuel pump (HPFP) replacement.
+If your twin turbo N54/N55 engine is hard to start, is experiencing cylinder misfires, idling rough, and(or) is in “limp mode”, you may need a BMW high pressure fuel pump (HPFP) replacement.

 It is well known that BMW has had issues with the direct injection system on its turbocharged 6 cylinder N54/N55 engines.
 These issues are directly related to failure of the high pressure fuel pump – or “injection exchange pump” – on popular models such as the 135i, 335i and 535i vehicles.
-For a complete list of BMW vehicles affected by premature failure of the high pressure fuel pump, please click the following box:
+For a complete list of BMW vehicles affected by premature failure of the high pressure fuel pump, please click the model box at the beginning of this article.

 Causes for a BMW high pressure fuel pump failure are not always straightforward, although recent investigation has pointed towards poor engine oil service intervals or use of the incorrect engine oil (not BMW certified) as the likely culprits (see our article on choosing the correct engine oil for your vehicle).
 Since the pump is driven by the engine camshaft, improper lubrication can wreak havoc on its internal parts.
 Other causes for failure are fuel leakage and solenoid issues.

 ***Avoid purchasing “cheap” generic branded fuel pumps on sites like Amazon or Ebay.
+We have dealt with multiple reports of these generic pumps failing with less than 1000 miles of driving on them.
 THESE PUMPS WILL FAIL.
-The BMW Repair Guide strongly recommends you only purchase a genuine BMW pump.
+The BMW Repair Guide strongly recommends only installing a Genuine BMW pump for this repair.

 10mm nut driver